clemens-k/learn-codeql/README.md

 - **Installation & Configuration**: Setting up CodeQL CLI and VS Code extension
 - **Practical Analysis**: Creating databases and running queries on real projects

+**WARNING:** CodeQL is free for research and open source (OSI-compliant license).
+You SHALL NOT use codeql on closed sources of non-OSI-compliant licenses without proper license from GitHub!

 ## 📖 Course Content

 ### Tutorials